Essentials of Service Line Coverage [Protect Your Property]

 Two men repair a service line.

-Key takeaways:
+Key takeaways

 What is service line coverage?

-What are service lines?
+What are considered service lines under endorsement?

 • Sewage